This Facebook whiz finds the funny in social media sharing.

 Vahl, the Denver-based co-author of “Facebook Marketing All-in-One for Dummies,” helps people make the most of their social media campaigns.
 She’s also Grandma Mary, the cranky but hip hostess of YouTube videos sharing social media strategies.

-That was a light bulb moment.
+That was her light bulb moment.

 ‘Whenever you notice something you notice the vacuum,” says Vahl, who also has worked with some Denver improv groups.
 “I think there’s someone else like me looking for this stuff.”